VKSingh03/Trajectory-tracking-and-3D-plane-fitting/README.md

 3. Run the below command.
 This will run the code.
 The results will be displayed on terminal and graphs on separate window.

     python3 vsingh03_code_problem2.py

+## Final Results for trajectory tracking can be found here: https://youtu.be/pKMuKxEPSHU